“Bob Wilkins Blazed Trails and Helped Introduce Anime to the U.S. and Made Creature Features an Institution”

 It ended up being a commercial Reagan did years ago for Boraxo hand cleaner.
 It was during the Iran Contra scandal, and after Reagan washed his hands and the commercial ended, Wilkins thanked the president for this important message commenting that it was the first time President Reagan had come clean about anything all year!

-Bob also did a daytime show called Captain Planet geared towards kids and the Star Wars craze.
+Bob also did a daytime show called Captain Cosmic geared towards kids and the Star Wars craze.
 He dressed up in a space suit type outfit with his trusty side kick robot 2T2.

 Bob launched even more Anime productions with the hugely popular Ultraman series, and even showed the kids the old serials like Flash Gordon.
 He liked to show Johnny Sokko and his Flying Robot and Captain Scarlet and the Mysterons.
 After two years he ended the show because he literally did everything he wanted to do.